CloudCare/dataway-js-sdk/README-en.md

 ## TODO

-1. Because of the current version of Dataway does not handle the Cross-Site AJAX request from browser properly, a proxy like backend server or Nginx may be needed when using SDK in frontend projects.
+1. Because of the current version of DataWay does not handle the Cross-Site AJAX request from browser properly, a proxy like backend server or Nginx may be needed when using SDK in frontend projects.

-2. Because of the requirement of `Date` header by the current version of Dataway in ak-open mode, signature is not avaliable in frontend projects. (`Date` header is not allowed in AJAX request according to the standard).
+2. Because of the requirement of `Date` header by the current version of DataWay in ak-open mode, signature is not avaliable in frontend projects. (`Date` header is not allowed in AJAX request according to the standard).

 ## Installation